 Intramedullary K-wires have a greater risk of backing out.

-Wound is closed in layers.
+The wound is closed in layers.

 Tension Band Wiring for Patella Fractures